Turnstyle App Design

 We personified OAs as Ellie, an 82-year old living on a low fixed income.
 She enjoys activities and seeks support at a CBO-run senior center.

 We also personified CBO staff, who are hardworking and well-trusted, but are bound by DFTA requirements.
-These requirements, such as a state required intake form, often present unpleasant client experiences and can delay access to CBO services for weeks on end.
+These requirements, such as a state required intake form, often present unpleasant client experiences with clinical questions like “What’s your presenting problem?“ The arduous intake process can also delay access to CBO services for weeks on end.

 Not only is it difficult to ask for help in the first place, the process of getting help poses obstacles as well.
 Here was an opportunity to redesign the way CBOs address the needs of older adults in a more dignified way, while still meeting system requirements.